gpetruc/p2-scouting-clients/README.md

  * `DTHBasic256`, `DTHBasic256-NC`: read DTHBasic256 format.
 The `-NC` version only checks DTH headers and not the contents of the orbit payload itself.

 *Modes* that receive and store some data are:
- * `DTHReceiveOA`: when used as `data_checker.exe DTHReceiveOA source output [prescale]` it will receive in `DTHBasicOA` format and saves a prescaled amount of orbits out in `Native128` format.
-The default prescale is 100.
+ * `DTHReceiveOA`: when used as `data_checker.exe DTHReceiveOA source output [--prescale N]` it will receive in `DTHBasicOA` format and saves a prescaled amount of orbits out in `Native128` format.
 It stops after collecting 4GB of data.
- * `DTHReceive256`: when used as `data_checker.exe DTHReceive256 source output [prescale]` it will receive in `DTHBasic256` format and saves a prescaled amount of orbits out in `Native64` format with up to 3 null 64-bit words at the end of each orbit (so, it can be read back with `Native64SZ`).
-The default prescale is 100.
+ * `DTHReceive256`: when used as `data_checker.exe DTHReceive256 source output [--prescale N]` it will receive in `DTHBasic256` format and saves a prescaled amount of orbits out in `Native64` format with up to 3 null 64-bit words at the end of each orbit (so, it can be read back with `Native64SZ`).
 It stops after collecting 4GB of data.
- * `DTHRollingReceive256`: when used as `data_checker.exe DTHRollingReceive256 source outputBasePath orbitsPerFile` it will receive in `DTHBasic256` format and saves data out in `Native64` format with up to 3 null 64-bit words at the end of each orbit (so, it can be read back with `Native64SZ`), with a specified number of orbits per file.
+ * `DTHRollingReceive256`: when used as `data_checker.exe DTHRollingReceive256 source outputBasePath orbitsPerFile [--prescale N]` it will receive in `DTHBasic256` format and saves data out in `Native64` format with up to 3 null 64-bit words at the end of each orbit (so, it can be read back with `Native64SZ`), with a specified number of orbits per file.
 Outputs are saved as outputBasePath + `tsNN.orbNNNNNNNN.dump` where NN is the timeslice index (argument of option `-t`) and `NNNNNNNN` is the orbit number of the first orbit in the file.
+The file is first created with extension `.dump.tmp` and then renamed to `.dump` after it is closed.

 *Modes* for debugging are
  * `TrashData`: receive data via TCP/IP and discard it without any processing